-Posted on June 12, 2025 writen by Jane Paulson in Construction Accidents
+Posted on June 12, 2025 written by Jane Paulson

 Portland’s busy construction sites are constantly in motion, with workers operating at high stakes around powerful tools and towering structures.
 Scaffolding failures, falling objects, and heavy equipment accidents can turn a routine day into a medical emergency.